It is important to grieve loss, including the unborn.

 At Sacramento Memorial Garden, those who have been wounded by abortion, miscarriage or stillbirth can honor their child by placing his or her name and message on our Rememberance Wall.
 This tranquil setting provides a place of mourning and a path to healing as lost children are recognized.

 Honor your child by placing his or her name on our Memorial Wall.
-Wall engravings are completed two times a year; Spring and Fall.
+Wall engravings are completed in batches, approximately two times a year; Spring and Fall.